swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/introduction.md

 This guide has been written with :simple-apple: macOS and :simple-linux: Linux operating systems in mind.
 If you use :simple-windows: Windows, you might encounter issues.
-Please use [GitBash](https://gitforwindows.org/) or the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL) for optimal results.
+Please use the
+[Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL2) for optimal results.

 ## Requirements